eh3rrera/ocpj8-notes/05-Java-Stream-API/2-Search-for-data-by-using-search-methods-of-the-Stream-classes-including-findFirst-findAny-anyMatch-allMatch-noneMatch.md

 #Search for data by using search methods of the Stream classes including findFirst, findAny, anyMatch, allMatch, noneMatch
-We hava two types of methods in the Stream API to search for data:
+We have two types of methods in the Stream API to search for data:
 * findXXX methods.
 Take no arguments and return an Optional object with the result, or an empty Optional if nothing is found.
 * XXXMatch methods.
 Take a Predicate and return a boolean if an element in the stream returns true by applying the Predicate.